Probate Lawyer In ST. Louis, MO

-In many states inheritance tax assessors are then appointed to assess state tax obligations, although, increasingly states are opting to assess an estate tax in lieu of inheritance tax; because the labor of reviewing the return and contesting value then lays primarily with the IRS rather than a state department of revenue.
+In many states, inheritance tax assessors are then appointed to assess state tax obligations, although, increasingly states are opting to assess an estate tax in lieu of inheritance tax; because the labor of reviewing the return and contesting value then lays primarily with the IRS rather than a state department of revenue.

 The Claim Period

-Most states' decedent estate procedures allow for what is known as a claim period.
-This is the period of time during which creditors of a deceased person have their final chance to receive payment from the deceased person's estate.
-Most states' laws provide that if a creditor of the deceased person does not file a claim during the claim period, absent having a security interest in a specific asset, the creditor is forever barred from seeking repayment from the deceased person's assets.
-Most states' statutes provide for a claim period of six months' duration.
-This time period commences upon the publication of Notice of the opening of the estate in a legal newspaper of general circulation within the probate court's jurisdiction.
-In many states this publication provides the necessary notice to creditors to come forward and file there claims.
-However, some states also provide that if the Personal Representative has reason to know of specific creditors' existence, if he/she does not provide actual notice ( a notice actually mailed to the suspected creditor) the six month time frame is extended beyond the six month period.
+Most states’ decedent estate procedures allow for what is known as a claim period.
+This is the period of time during which creditors of a deceased person have their final chance to receive payment from the deceased person’s estate.
+Most states’ laws provide that if a creditor of the deceased person does not file a claim during the claim period, absent having a security interest in a specific asset, the creditor is forever barred from seeking repayment from the deceased person’s assets.
+Most states’ statutes provide for a claim period of six months’ duration.
+This time period commences upon the publication of Notice of the opening of the estate in a legal newspaper of general circulation within the probate court’s jurisdiction.
+In many states, this publication provides the necessary notice to creditors to come forward and file their claims.
+However, some states also provide that if the Personal Representative has reason to know of specific creditors’ existence if he/she does not provide actual notice ( a notice actually mailed to the suspected creditor) the six-month time frame is extended beyond the six month period.

 Most states’ statutes also provide that the limitation period on claims does not apply to state or federal taxing authorities.